cloud-native-everything/nsp-kafka-prometheus/README.md

 This command mounts the CA certificate and the configuration file from your host to the appropriate locations inside the container.
 Adjust the paths /path/to/your/ca_cert.pem and /path/to/your/config.yaml to the actual paths on your Docker host.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository, make your changes, and submit a pull request.